-The second novel Pathologieën (1908) has a title that makes one think of medicine and sexual science and indeed there is a series references to it.
-The main story of the book is indicated in the subtitle "The downfalls of Johan van Vere de With" (the plural also sounds gueer in Dutch).
+The second novel, Pathologieën (1908), has a title that conjures ideas of medicine and sexual science and indeed there is a series of references to it.
+The main story of the book is indicated in the subtitle "The downfalls of Johan van Vere de With".
 The name suggests a noble or patrician background.
 Johan is a young man and secondary school student who lives closely together with father, detached from the people of the small town of Culemborg where their beautiful house stands.
-The father is a man of independent means who pursues the then new study of criminal anthropology as does Aletrino; the mother, a physician and much older than the father, committed suicide when Johan was still a toddler.
-The son discovers he has sexual feelings for men, and as well for his father.
+The father is a man of independent means who pursues the then new study of criminal anthropology, as does Aletrino.
+The mother, a physician and much older than the father, had committed suicide when Johan was still a toddler.
+The son discovers he has sexual feelings for men, including his father.
 This acknowledgement ends the relation of trust and love between them as the son refuses to tell about his erotic feelings that very much confuse him.
-Reading certain books in his father's library has furthered the realization of his inclinations, but unlike in most other gay and lesbian novels of the period, their titles and authors are not named (19).
-12 Again, the words homosexual and uranian don't pop up.
+Reading certain books in his father's library has furthered the realization of his inclinations, but unlike in most other gay and lesbian novels of the period, their titles and authors are not named (quotes from the reprint Haan 1975: 19).
+Again, the words homosexual and uranian do not appear.
 After the son has told the father what his secret is, his father decides that they have to separate.
-The son moves to Harlem where he will finish his high school.
+The son moves to Haarlem where he will finish high school.
 He lives as a boarder in a room with old friends of his parents, a couple of which the husband is blind.
-They rent out another room to a decadent artist René Richell.
+They rent out another room to a decadent artist, René Richell.

 Richell, who is about ten years older than Johan, is starting a successful career in painting.
-He says the work of Aubrey Beardsley is boy play compared to his (212).
-He lives in the house where Johan is boarding, has moreover his studio and goes often for longer visits to Paris and London where he hangs out in an unspecified dark and dangerous underworld.
-René falls immediately in love with the haughty and beautiful Johan.
+He says the work of Aubrey Beardsley is child's play compared to his (Haan 1975: 212).
+He lives in the house where Johan is boarding, has moreover his studio and often goes for longer visits to Paris and London where he hangs out in an unspecified dark and dangerous underworld.
+René immediately falls in love with the haughty and beautiful Johan.
 It takes some time before he tells so in a letter from London.
 After his return, the difficult love affair starts.
 René is a sadist who is tempted by Johan's haughtiness and wants to break him down.
-He does so in a series of declarations of love, which are mixed up with cruel acts, and philosophies that his real love is to humiliate Johan and see him suffer.
+He does so in a series of declarations of love, which are mixed up with cruel acts and philosophies that his real love is to humiliate Johan and see him suffer.
 Good people suffer from bad people, so it is better for him to enjoy a depraved life and abuse the prude ones.
-At some point he suggests that he made another artist, another Heleen Golesco, commit suicide (115).
-He follows very literally the guip of Oscar Wilde that "each man kills the thing he loves".
+At some point he suggests that he made another artist, another Heleen Golesco, commit suicide (Haan 1975: 115).
+He follows very literally the quip of Oscar Wilde that "each man kills the thing he loves".
 The comparison with Wilde goes further.
-René paints a picture of Johan which shows him as a beauty like in "The Portrait of Dorian Gray", but a subsequent painting shows him in his worst state: "He was represented as a weakhead.
+René paints a picture of Johan which shows him as a beauty like in The Portrait of Dorian Gray, but a subsequent painting shows him in his worst state: "He was represented as a weakhead.
 Eyes flabby, toneless mouth trembling, horribly begging.
-So his face was insane, depraved."(163) While the painting in Wilde's work points to a lost past, de Haan's painting foreshadows the future.
+So his face was insane, depraved."
+(Haan 1975: 163) While the painting in Wilde's work points to a lost past, de Haan's painting foreshadows the future.